 Draining the Swamp

-Some previous research has indicated that the mere presence of healthy food options in food deserts doesn’t make a big enough impact on the eating choices of the people that live there.
+Some previous research has indicated that the mere presence of healthy food options in food deserts doesn’t make a big enough impact on the eating choices of the people who live there.
 Convenience, poor habits, nutrition education, and aggressive advertising by fast food and junk food companies are also factors.

 Obesity rates are higher in low-income populations, certain ethnic and racial groups, and in certain geographic areas.
-The idea that where you live has a big impact on your health and longevity is central to Blue Zones research and a core part of the work done in Blue Zones Project communities.
+The idea that where you live has a big impact on your health and longevity is central to blue zones research and a core part of the work done in Blue Zones Project communities.